 Imagine, you want to find the price for the newest iPhone.
 Typing in a query on Google, you’ll write something along the lines of “iPhone price”.
-When you use voice command, on the other hand, you might ask “How much does an iPhone cost?”
+When you use voice search online, on the other hand, you might ask “How much does an iPhone cost?”

 Even though the queries are different and don’t include the same keywords, we expect the same end-result as a user.
 To offer the same results, the site search needs to be able to extract the relevant information from the question.

 This is where it gets tricky.
 Instead of only having to understand the content of the website, the voice search needs to be able to understand the question.
 When a user asks “Who was the president of the US during the second world war?”, search tools have several questions that need to be answered, such as “When was the second world war?” and “Who was the president at that time?”

 At the moment, there are no great solutions for this kind of query yet but as mentioned above, a lot of companies invest in machine learning for site search.
 For the time being, you can still add voice search to to your website and optimize for it with the following tips:

 A simple but effective tip for optimizing voice search is writing as we speak.
 Instead of using many nouns, use descriptive sentences in your headlines, tag lines and other SEO-relevant elements of your website.
 For example instead of naming your blog post “The discovery of America”, call it “How Columbus discovered America”.

 Optimizing for traditional website SEO is a bit different from voice search SEO.
 After all, your users don’t look at a screen and want one clear result.
 Remember that voice search answers are usually read aloud.
 While you can scan a text visually for the most important information, the same is not possible for audio.
 When your users are searching via mobile, they are even more likely to have their hands full and want an answer fast.